Are RV fridges good enough for full-time living? We’ll let you decide

 10. The process repeats.

-Although both types of fridges are trying to achieve the same goal, how they accomplish the task is what differentiates the two.
+Although both types of fridges aim to achieve the same goal, how they accomplish the task differentiates the two.
 Now, you might be asking, why does an RV fridge use a different method to keep food cool?

 Other Differences